Hui-Ying/qosf/README.md

 ## Experiment
 In this task, a quantum variational circuit is desgined.
 In this model, there are 8 layers and each layer contain 4 Rot gates and 6 CNOT gates.
 The 6 CNOT gates are fully connected to each other.

 The loss function is designed as L = sum(abs(l - f)), where l is label and f is fidelity.
+We use the absolute loss function to rapidly converge the loss.

+The batch size of the dataset is 8.